 Gambling your company’s future value on intuition isn’t a sustainable strategy—but getting what you need out of data can seem overwhelming.
 Here’s how you can tackle data technologies to meet business goals.

-In recent years, as terms like “big data” and “real-time analytics” have invaded the enterprise lexicon, numerouanalyses have reinforced that data-driven companies tend to outperform competitors.
+In recent years, as terms like “big data” and “real-time analytics” have invaded the enterprise lexicon, numerous analyses have reinforced that data-driven companies tend to outperform competitors.
 A recent Deloitte survey, for example, states that “Organizations that reported having the strongest cultural orientation to data-driven insights and decision-making are twice as likely to have reported exceeding business goals in the past 12 months.”

 Despite this seemingly obvious fact, many companies still rely on intuition and questionable judgement—rather than data-driven decisioning—for much of their problem solving.